tylertraviss/TalentAgencySystem/docs/Design Patterns.md

 }
 ```
 ### Composite
-Composition was used to show who is in charge of each specific person.
+Composition was used to structure the hierarchy of employees of who is in charge of each specific person.
 ### Singleton
 Validating there is only a single instance of the company.
 ```java